rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 False| 'from_messages'           | 0.16970094762175533
 False| 'restricted_stock_deferred| 0.065499652909942141

+I selected only 6 features as from above table it is visible that after 'person_to_poi_rate' feature score value significantly drops.

+**Feature Scaling**

+Feature Scaling is helpful only in case of SVM and K-Means as in those 2 we consider Euclidean distance.

-I have used MinMaxScaler to scale all the feature values in a range of [0-1].
-It helps to avoid problems caused by different units in the data.
-Helps in maintaining consistency among values range.
+Due to this reason I have apllied MinMaxScaler only in case of SVM to scale all the feature values in a range of [0-1].
+Scaling helps to avoid problems caused by different units in the data.
+It helps in maintaining consistency among values range.

 # > Algorithm Selection